webrecorder/browsertrix/README.md

 ## Development Status

-Browsertrix Cloud is currently in pre-alpha stages and not ready for production.
+Browsertrix Cloud is currently in an alpha stage and not ready for production.
 This is an ambitious project and there's a lot to be done!

 If you would like to help in a particular way, please open an issue or reach out to us in other ways.